 Why haven't we got fusion yet?

 Despite its huge potential, fusion energy is a tough challenge.
-After many years of research and experiments, the international scientific community is now building ITER to show that fusion energy is possible at an industrial scale.
+After many years of research and experiments, the international scientific community is now building ITER which will demonstrate the scientific and technological feasibility of fusion on Earth as a sustainable energy source.

 ITER will be the largest tokamak ever built.
 A tokamak is a donut-shaped "magnetic bottle" in which fusion takes place.
 ITER is mostly modelled on the Joint European Torus (JET) JET is currently the world's largest tokamak and holds many scientific records, but these will be surpassed by ITER.

-ITER will be the first experiment to produce significant quantities of fusion energy, considerably more than required to operate the machine.
+ITER will be the first experiment to generate up to 500 million watts (MW) of fusion power.
 Following ITER, the DEMO project will pave the way for commercial fusion electricity.

 A European roadmap for fusion